NREL/H2Integrate/docs/user_guide/specifying_finance_parameters.md

     The name of the financial model to use (e.g., `ProFastComp`).
 Must correspond to one of the available models in `self.supported_models`.
   - `model_inputs`:
     A dictionary of parameters passed into the chosen finance model.
 These provide customization of assumptions such as discount rate, debt fraction, or cost escalation.
-  - `commodity`:
+  - `commodity` (conditionally required):
     The product or service whose financial performance is being analyzed (e.g., hydrogen, electricity).
 Required if `finance_subgroups` are not used, otherwise defined within `finance_subgroups`.

 #### Finance subgroups
   Subgroups are flexible collections of technologies that map to one or more finance groups.
 They allow you to:
   - Calculate financial metrics for only part of the system.
-  - Compare different views of the same system (e.g., delivered vs. produced cost of hydrogen).
+  - Compare different metrics of the same system (e.g., delivered vs. produced cost of hydrogen).
   - Run multiple models (e.g., LCOH, LCOE, LCOS, or NPV) on overlapping or distinct sets of technologies.
   - Model distributed or multi-location systems finances within a single plant configuration.

   Subgroups contain information on how to construct the specific subgroup:
   - `commodity`:
     The product or service whose financial performance is being analyzed (e.g., hydrogen, electricity).
 Each finance subgroup is tied to a single commodity.
   - `technologies`:
-    Technologies to be include in the specific subgroup calculation (e.g., you might only want electricity producing technologies in the levelized cost of energy calculation).
+    Technologies to include in the specific subgroup calculation (e.g., you might only want to include technologies that produce electricity in the levelized cost of energy calculation).
   - `finance_groups`:
-    Refers to the `finance_groups` that contain the `finance_model` and `model_inputs`.
+    List of `finance_groups` that contain the `finance_model` and `model_inputs`.
 Required if multiple `finance_groups` are being used.
 Technology-specific `finance_groups` can be called by using the technology name listed in the `tech_config` (e.g., `steel` to use the steel specific finance model).
-  - `commodity_desc (optional)`:
+  - `commodity_desc` (optional):
     A text label to further distinguish outputs for a commodity.
 This is particularly useful when multiple finance models or subgroups reference the same commodity but need to produce separate outputs.

 ```{important}
 If no subgroups are defined, a **default subgroup** is created that contains *all technologies* and references the default finance model and commodity defined in `finance_groups`.
 ```

+## Example finance configurations

+We'll now walk through three common configurations, highlighting the differences in the `plant_config` files and showcasing examples that use each approach.

 (finparam:nosubgroups)=
-## Single-Model (No Subgroups)
+### Single-model (no subgroups)
 If no `finance_subgroups` are specified, all technologies are automatically grouped into a single default subgroup.
 In this case:
   - `commodity` and `finance_model` must be defined directly in `finance_groups`.
   - A default subgroup named `default` is created internally.